Rep. Diana DeGette Suggests Donald Trump Sent 100 Ventilators To Colorado As ‘Political Favor’ To Cory Gardner

-Donald Trump’s decision to send 100 ventilators to Colorado as other states struggle to obtain the medical equipment needed to battle the coronavirus appears to be a political favor, a Democratic congresswoman has suggested.
+Donald Trump‘s decision to send 100 ventilators to Colorado as other states struggle to obtain the live-saving medical equipment appears to be a political favor, a Democratic congresswoman has suggested.

 Dianne DeGette, a Democrat who represents the Denver area, said this week that it appeared Trump’s decision to send ventilators to the state appeared to be an attempt to help Republican Senator Cory Gardner, who is up for re-election this year and is believed to be one of the most vulnerable members of the GOP.